Mulc1b3R/agent-orange/README.md

 npm run dev
 ```

+# coming soon

+Text to speech for learning difficulties and people with impaired sight.

+# Big Shout

-Thanks to Reworkd.......Agent Orange is a hybrid project based on AgentGPT.
+Thanks to Reworkd and all the contributors ......Agent Orange is a hybrid project based on AgentGPT.This will eventually be
+quite a radical departure from the original main , hence it's hybrid status...